Forum: Covid-19 or not, buildings must comply with fire safety requirements

 They were issued a Fire Hazard Abatement notice and the problem was corrected.

-Anyone who comes across potential fire safety hazards can report them through SCDF's fire hazard reporting line on 1800-280-0000, by e-mail to SCDF_Fire_Safety_Feedback@scdf.gov.sg, or via SCDF's myResponder mobile application.
+Anyone who comes across potential fire safety hazards can report them through SCDF's fire hazard reporting line on 1800-280-0000, by e-mail to SCDF_Fire_Safety_Feedback@ scdf.gov.sg, or via SCDF's myResponder mobile application.

 Leslie Williams (Colonel)